SemihDurmus/WebSite_Basic_Practices_HTML_CSS_JS/README.md

 # First_basic_portfolio_website

-My first portfolio, comprises basic practices of html-CSS-JS.
+A website comprising basic practices of html-CSS-JS.

 The website is static and not responsive, can be reached through the link below: